 This easy and fragrant recipe for slow cooker mulled wine is a perfect recipe for serving with appetizers before Christmas dinner.
-Mulled wine is like a hot toddy: an alcoholic beverage with sugar, spices and citrus added to make a warming drink.
+Mulled wine is like a hot toddy: an alcoholic beverage with sugar, spices, and citrus added to make a warming drink.

 The history of this recipe is interesting.
 It was first served by the Romans and is a traditional holiday drink in the United Kingdom and Germany.
-It is also a popular drink in the Netherlands, France, and the Scandinavian countries.
+It is also a popular drink in the Netherlands, France, and Scandinavian countries.

 The orange peel should be either cut fairly fine or cut into big loops that will look pretty in the beverage.
 You can remove the orange peel and cinnamon stick before serving or leave it in to add even more flavor as the beverage is served.

-Put this mulled wine, in your crockpot if it's pretty, on a table when serving a buffet dinner for the holidays.
+You can serve this mulled wine in your crock pot on a table when serving a buffet dinner for the holidays.
 The color and fragrance are simply perfect for celebrating winter occasions.
 It's delicious with any appetizer, but especially with recipes that have a robust flavor.
-Any recipe using meat, such as pate, Bacon Wrapped Sausages, or Devils on Horseback, would be perfect with this drink.
+Any recipe using meat would be perfect with this drink, such as pâté, bacon-wrapped sausages, or devils on horseback.

-- 2 bottles dry red wine
+2 bottles dry red wine

-- 1/2 cup corn syrup or Lyle's Golden Syrup
+1/2 cup corn syrup, or golden syrup

-- 1/2 cup honey
+1/2 cup honey

-- 1/2 cup water
+1/2 cup water

-- 1/2 cup orange peel
+1/2 cup orange peel

-- 1/4 teaspoon ground allspice
+1/4 teaspoon ground allspice

-- 1/2 teaspoon ground nutmeg
+1/2 teaspoon ground nutmeg

-- Cover the slow cooker and cook on low for 2-1/2 hours, stirring once during cooking.
+Cover the slow cooker and cook on low for 2 1/2 hours, stirring once during cooking.

-- Remove orange peel and cinnamon stick before serving, if desired.
+Remove orange peel and cinnamon stick before serving, if desired.
 Place a thin orange slice in the bottom of each mug and spoon the hot wine over the orange using a large ladle.